Mutual Credit Services is a burgeoning social franchise dedicated to building a global Credit Commons.

 After a career as an architect and builder, Dil is now focused on the urgent need for social renovation, and convinced that digital tools designed to follow social needs offer a powerful support for development.
 Founder of Mutual Credit Services and the Open Credit Network, co-ordinator of the Protocol Circle at the Credit Commons Society.

-Tom joined the early Mutual Credit Services collaboration after reading about mutual credit on lowimpact.org, and has never looked back.
-He also convenes the Circular Trade Analytics forum and co-ordinates the Action Research Circle at the Credit Commons Society.
+Tom joined the first incarnation of the Mutual Credit Services collaboration after reading about mutual credit on Lowimpact.org.
+Along with Dil, he co-founded its current iteration, and spends most of his time on business development, project management, and R&D. He also convenes the Circular Trade Analytics forum and co-ordinates the Action Research Circle at the Credit Commons Society.
 He has a Ph.D in applied nuclear physics from the University of Liverpool.

 Chris has been a legal designer, developer, and regulator of markets and enterprises for three decades, for six years as a director of the leading global energy exchange, responsible for the legal design of the UK ‘Balancing Point’ natural gas futures contract & market.
 Since 1998 Chris has researched and developed innovative legal, accounting, and technology platforms.
 Senior Research Fellow at the Institute for Strategy, Resilience & Security at UCL, Partner at IslandPower LLP, member of the Credit Commons Society.